 Photo: Blue Dragon Adventure

-Goechala Pass is another couple of hours from the first view point.
-There is a second view point in between which is a glacial lake and can be seen from a ridge.
+Goechala Pass is another couple of hours from Viewpoint-1.
+There is a second view point or the Viewpoint-2 between Viewpoint-1 and Goechala Pass from where you can see a beautiful glacial lake known as Goecha Lake from a ridge.

 Dzos at Goechala